 Visual storytelling is a term that’s become popular over the past five years or so to describe the disciplines of photojournalism and videography.
 There’s a trend among commercial clients who want their brand story told in an authentic way, akin to how a photojournalist would work.
 Visual storytelling is often used to label this type of commercial work.
-Something that I always like to articulate to clients is that storytelling is different than content production—it requires an actual story.
-Bob Dylan’s songs are different then elevator stock music.
+Something that I always like to articulate to clients is that storytelling is different than content production – it requires an actual story.
+Bob Dylan’s songs are different than elevator stock music.
 He is an artist, a master storyteller, and his work makes people feel something.
 David Alan Harvey is a master photojournalist.
-His photos are a result of an innate talent to read people and anticipate moments.
+His photos are a result of his innate talent to read people and anticipate moments.
 Most of his photos can’t be replicated.
 They are different than stock imagery made for Instagram.
 Again, they make people feel something.
-In my opinion, the true roots of storytelling come from art and journalism—they require an innate talent to execute.
+In my opinion, the true roots of storytelling come from art and journalism – they require an innate talent to execute.
 Think of your friends, is there someone you know who always has the best stories around the campfire?

 In 2005, I decided to sell my home, car, and most of my physical possessions to bicycle through the Americas.
-Along the way I picked up a camera so that I could upload images to a monthly blog I’d created for the trip.
+Along the way, I picked up a camera so that I could upload images to a monthly blog I’d created for the trip.
 I decided to enter one of my pictures into the Seattle Times’ photo contest and it was featured in the paper.
-Shortly afterwards, an editor from National Geographic Adventure Magazine emailed and asked if I’d be willing to send a few more photos and blog posts from the trip—and they ended up publishing them in the magazine.
-I never looked back from there.
+Shortly afterward, an editor from National Geographic Adventure Magazine emailed and asked if I’d be willing to send a few more photos and blog posts from the trip – and they ended up publishing them in the magazine.
+I never looked back.

 My storytelling style comes directly from lessons learned during my bicycle trip through the Americas and a photojournalism mentorship I received from National Geographic.
 For example, I always prefer to be light and fast with my gear.
 This comes from the fact that I didn’t have the physical space to lug a bunch of heavy camera equipment on my bicycle.
-My gear had to fit in a small handlebar bag with just enough space for a DSLR camera and one do it all 28mm to 300mm lens.
-This forced me to always have my camera easily accessible and to focus on moments rather than fiddling with complicated set ups or constantly changing lenses.
-During my mentorship with National Geographic, I learned from Rich Clarkson, William Albert Allard and other icons of the photojournalism world that curiosity, capturing moments, and building a visual story matter so much more than gear.
-Gear and equipment are important for sure, but without a compelling story, they’re just electronics.
+My gear had to fit in a small handlebar bag with just enough space for a DSLR camera and one do-it-all 28mm to 300mm lens.
+This forced me to always have my camera easily accessible and to focus on moments rather than fiddling with complicated setups or constantly changing lenses.
+During my mentorship with National Geographic, I learned from Rich Clarkson, William Albert Allard, and other icons of the photojournalism world that curiosity, capturing moments, and building a visual story matter so much more than gear.
+Equipment is important for sure, but without a compelling story, it's just electronics.

 My biggest challenge is stepping back and letting my team do what they do best.
 I remember the first time we had two productions happening at the same time – one in Jamaica and the other in the Brazilian Amazon.
 I decided to fly to Jamaica for three days and then on to the Amazon for 10 more days.
 I couldn’t imagine not being personally involved in both projects, so I struggled trying to be in two places at the same time.